python/cpython/Doc/library/curses.rst

 .. function:: keyname(k)

-   Return the name of the key numbered *k*.
+   Return the name of the key numbered *k* as a byte string.
 The name of a key generating printable ASCII character is the key's character.
-The name of a control-key combination is a two-character string consisting of a caret followed by the corresponding printable ASCII character.
-The name of an alt-key combination (128--255) is a string consisting of the prefix 'M-' followed by the name of the corresponding ASCII character.
+The name of a control-key combination is a two-byte byte string consisting of a caret (``b'^'``) followed by the corresponding printable ASCII character.
+The name of an alt-key combination (128--255) is a byte string consisting of the prefix ``b'M-'`` followed by the name of the corresponding ASCII character.

 .. function:: killchar()

-   Return the user's current line kill character.
+   Return the user's current line kill character as a one-byte byte string.
 Under Unix operating systems this is a property of the controlling tty of the curses program, and is not set by the curses library itself.

 .. function:: longname()

-   Return a string containing the terminfo long name field describing the current terminal.
+   Return a byte string containing the terminfo long name field describing the current terminal.
 The maximum length of a verbose description is 128 characters.
 It is defined only after the call to :func:`initscr`.

-.. function:: meta(yes)
+.. function:: meta(flag)

-   If *yes* is 1, allow 8-bit characters to be input.
-If *yes* is 0,  allow only 7-bit chars.
+   If an argument is ``True``, allow 8-bit characters to be input.
+If an argument is ``False``,  allow only 7-bit chars.

 .. function:: mouseinterval(interval)